RoystonS/BetterBravoLights/corrupt-exe-xml.md

 That's certainly an option BUT this corrupted file will prevent other programs - not just Better Bravo Lights - from installing into MSFS correctly, and may indeed already have broken some installations.
 You need to fix it whether or not you're installing Better Bravo Lights.

+(Also, you _can_ run BetterBravoLights without installing it, but you'd need to start it manually.)

 ## So what do I do?

 You've a few options to fix your `exe.xml` file: